CodingBae/e_commerce/README.md

   *I have used flexbox
 *Images
-  *Item images are taken from amazon and after that i have given them transparent background *Other iamges are taken from https://unsplash.com/
+  *Item images are taken from amazon and after that i have given them transparent background *Other images are taken from https://unsplash.com/